ropensci/RNeXML/inst/doc/pubs/manuscript.md

-(For convenience `nexml_read` is also aliased as `read.nexml`, for users familiar with the somewhat analogous `read.nexus` function).
+(For convenience `nexml_read` is also aliased as `read.nexml`, for users familiar with the somewhat analogous `read.NEXUS` function).
 The resulting `nex` object is an R object representation of the NeXML.
 From this object we can extract any phylogenies it contains in the `ape::phylo` format: